Sathwikmc/demo-repo/README.md

-hello there hhow are you # demo-repo there
+there hhow are you # demo-repo there